 Roberta Parks' route

-This aerial image shows the route that Roberta Parks took that night.
+This aerial image highlights the route that Roberta Parks would have taken that night.

 The main entrance to Memorial Union is on the northern side of the building.
-Therefore, she would have had to walk a few feet up College Way before turning right.
+Therefore, she would have had to walk up 26th Street (College Way) before turning to her right.

-After talking to Lorraine Fargo, Parks would have turned left onto 26th Street.
+After saying goodbye to Lorraine Fargo, Parks would have turned left onto 26th Street.

-During a conversation about what the killer might have done, Bundy "speculated" that he approached Parks in the cafeteria and convinced her to accompany him to a local bar.
-He then drove to a remote location and attacked her.
+During a conversation about what Parks' killer "might" have done, Bundy "speculated" that he approached the 20-year-old in the cafeteria and convinced her to accompany him to a local bar.
+He then drove to a remote location before carrying out his attack.

-Firstly, it wasn't a confession.
-At the time, Bundy was still proclaiming his innocence.
-As a result, his "theories" about what the killer "might have done" were almost certainly riddled with lies.
+The first problem is that it wasn't a genuine confession.
+At the time, Bundy was still adamant that he was an innocent man who had been wrongly convicted of murder.
+As a result, his "theories" about what the killer "might have done" were almost certainly filled with falsehoods.

-Bundy was well aware that investigators would comb through his interviews with author Stephen Michaud for clues.
-Therefore, it is likely that he purposely attempted to mislead them at certain points.
+Bundy was well aware that investigators would try to scrutinize his interviews with author Stephen Michaud for clues.
+Therefore, it is likely that he deliberately attempted to mislead them at certain points.

-The second problem with this "confession" is that there were no sightings of the 20-year-old at the cafeteria.
+The second problem with this "confession" is that there were no sightings of Parks at the cafeteria.

 The most likely scenario is that Bundy approached Parks outside of the Memorial Union building.

-In both of those cases, he strategically parked his Volkswagen Bug in dark parking lots that were pretty empty at night.
+In both of those cases, he strategically parked his Volkswagen Bug in secluded parking lots that were within walking distance.

 He also used a fake injury ruse during the abductions of Janice Ott and Denise Naslund at Lake Sammamish.

-Therefore, it stands to reason that he employed a similar strategy with Parks.
+Therefore, it stands to reason that he employed a similar modus operandi with Parks.

 Coordinates: 44.564581, -123.279954